2023 Solar Incentives Guide for Oak Lawn, IL - Tax Credits & Rebates

 EcoWatch's Oak Lawn, IL Solar Incentives FAQs

-Solar energy is a renewable energy source — by changing where you get your energy, you help lessen the strain on our planet's resources.
-Solar panels can also lower your home's CO2 emissions by 450 pounds a year, or roughly 9,000 pounds over 20 years.
+Solar energy is renewable — by changing where you get your energy, you can help lessen the strain on our planet's resources.
+A solar system can also lower your home's CO2 emissions by 450 pounds annually, or roughly 9,000 pounds in 20 years.

-You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Be sure to go over your plan with your local Oak Lawn solar installer.
-They can help you with the plan for your project and educate you on the various incentives that you may or may not qualify for.
+You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
+Make sure you discuss your plan with your local Oak Lawn solar installation expert.
+They can help you plan your project and give you an understanding of various incentives that you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.